 The Kenison librarians collaborate with faculty to support the curriculum by offering a diverse collection of research resources and assisting with classroom and assignment-based research.
 Instruction is available for groups and individuals in searching the library’s catalog, databases, and the web, with an emphasis on learning fundamental research techniques.
 Students are trained to locate materials efficiently, analyze them critically, and use them effectively.
 In cooperation with faculty, online subject guides are designed and created to direct students to print and digital resources deemed most appropriate.

-Our goal is to enhance the educational experience of Brewster Academy's students, and to leave them with research skills they will need in college and which they will benefit from for the rest of their lives.
+The goal of the Kenison Library staff is to enhance the educational experience of the Brewster community and to leave students equipped with the research and analysis skills required in college and beyond.

 Wednesday: 8 am-2:30 pm; 7-9:30 pm